PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-13 16:57:29
+Last updated: 2024-04-13 16:58:02
-Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark
+Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby